zammad/zammad-documentation/prerequisites/software.rst

 2.2.
 Supported distributions
 ----------------------------

+Zammad provides binary packages for the most recent two stable / long-term-support releases of the supported Linux distributions, until they reach their end-of-life or until they can no longer provide the technical requirements for Zammad.
+Using of the latest supported stable / long-term-support version is generally recommended.

 Below you can find all distributions Zammad provides packages for.

 .. csv-table:: Supported operating system matrix